-3) Receivables and debt securities
+(ii) Credit risk of receivables and debt securities

 For credit risk exposure of note and accounts receivables, please refer to note 6(c).

 Other financial assets at amortized cost includes cash and cash equivalents, other receivables, and guaranteed deposits, are considered to have low risk, and thus, the impairment provision recognized during the period is limited to 12 months expected losses.